Analyst Guide

 Daily Workflow

-5. Take a final action:
+5. Take action on a case:

 Where to go next